ibm-watson-data-lab/hybrid-cloud-tutorial/tutorial/tutorial.md

 8. Click **Add Gateway**.
 9. Enter any name you want for the gateway.
 10. Click **Connect it**.

-   You now have a secure gateway established.
-This gateway is an empty tunnel.
-Next, we’ll send some traffic through it.

 11. Under **How would you like to connect this gateway?** choose **Docker**.
 12. Copy the text and, if you’re on Mac or Windows, add additional text.